mhirdes/go_maps_ext/Documentation/User/Index.rst

          If set this longitude will be used to center the map.
 Otherwise the center is calculated so that all addresses fit in the map.

 .. container:: table-row

+   Property
+         previewImage

+   Description
+         Define an image to show as preview of the current map.
+Otherwise the fallback image of the TypoScript constant will be displayed if defined.
+If both is not set, a link will be displayed.

+.. container:: table-row